blefebvre/implementationdetails.dev/_posts/2020-05-03-react-native-offline-first-db-with-sqlite-hooks.markdown

 ## Project architecture

-What follows is the way that I have designed my offline-first React Native app that's built with SQLite.
+What follows is the way that I have designed my offline-first React Native app, built with SQLite.
 Is it the best way?
 Perhaps not, but I've found it maintainable and easy to work with, and it provides flexibility to evolve your schema over time.

 Key points about this approach:

 1. The `Database` [interface](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/Database.ts#L14) (a TypeScript interface - more on this later) implementation is exposed via the `useDatabase` [hook](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/context/DatabaseContext.tsx#L25).
 2. A database connection is opened _when the database is first accessed_, and disconnected when the app goes to the background.
 3. All CRUD operation code is contained in the Database [file](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/Database.ts#L207).
-An InMemoryDatabase implmentation is provided as well, to show how a generic/underlying-tech-agnostic interface can enable easy technology changes later on.
+An InMemoryDatabase implementation is provided as well, to show how a generic/underlying-tech-agnostic interface can enable more straightforward technology changes later on.
 4. There is a separate `DatabaseInitialization` [class](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/DatabaseInitialization.ts#L8) which is used to initially create the SQL tables for the schema, and handles any schema changes after the app has been shipped to the app store(s).

-Let's take a look at an outline of the `Database` class.
-You can find the complete class [on GitHub here](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/Database.ts#L14):
+Let's take a look at the structure of the `Database` file.
+You can find the complete file [on GitHub here](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/Database.ts#L14):

 {% highlight js %}
 import SQLite from "react-native-sqlite-storage";